 Rutgers University welcomes students with disabilities into all of the University's educational programs.
-In order to receive consideration for reasonable accommodations, a student with a disability must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation:
+In order to receive consideration for reasonable accommodations, https://ods.rutgers.edu/students/documentation-guidelines.

 If the documentation supports your request for reasonable accommodations, your campus's disability services office will provide you with a Letter of Accommodations.
 Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
 To begin this process, please complete the Registration form on the ODS web site at: